pbl64k/icfpc2015/README.md

 I ended up at #37 in the qualifiers, which makes getting into the finals unlikely.
 My finest hour was at T-36, when I was ranked fifth (see `my-finest-hour.png`).
 Unfortunately, I didn't manage to submit anything for the lightning round.
 If only I had spent less time procrastinating and mulling over how much the problem sucked, how tired I was, and how I had no idea as to how to solve the goddamn problem, I feel I would've had a good chance to compete for the top 10 in the lightning.
+I also sunk a few hours early on into dealing with bugs in placement of spawning pieces, game over conditions and proper threading of the RNG state through the solver -- most easily preventable by Better Reading (or just Actual Reading) of the spec.
 Certainly shaving twelve hours off the time needed to get that #5 submission was far from impossible.

 Being misled by the pre-contest hints into thinking that the contest would have something to do with Turing machines, program optimization, and, possibly, quantum computations, I spent quite some time preparing all sorts of potentially useful stuff in